gcarq/rusty-blockparser/README.md

     ```
     NOTE: The total size of the csv dump is at least 8 GiB (height 635000).

+* `opreturn`: shows transactions with embedded OP_RETURN data that is representable as UTF8.

 * `csvdump`: dumps all parsed data as CSV files into the specified `folder`.
 See [Usage](#Usage) for an example.
 I chose CSV dumps instead of  an active db-connection because `LOAD DATA INFILE` is the most performant way for bulk inserts.
     The files are in the following format: